 If you’re visiting Split, and are looking for a day trip filled with breathtaking waterfalls, serene nature walks, and an escape from the hustle and bustle of the city, look no further than Krka National Park.
-In this blog post, We’ll share our personal experience and tips to help you make the most of your Krka National Park day trip.
-A day trip to Krka National Park is an ideal extension to your 2 Days in Split, and helps you to get away from the crowds.
+In this blog post, we’ll share our personal experience and tips to help you make the most of your Krka National Park day trip.
+This post is now updated for 2025, after our recent return visit to the Croatian coast.
+A day trip to Krka National Park is an ideal extension to your 2 Days in Split, and helps you to get away from the crowds and back into nature.

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.